topsuplove1122/noogle-magisk/README.md

 ## Install

 It requires Magisk to be installed obviously as it's a Magisk module.
+If you don't have it yet, consult the [official installation instructions](https://topjohnwu.github.io/Magisk/install.html).

 > [!TIP]
 > It's a good idea to enable ADB debugging as well before installing in case of any issues.